SwiftMage/DailyAffirmationsPowerUp/image-placeholders.md

-# Image Placeholders for Power Words Website
+# Image Placeholders for Daily Affirmations Power Up!
+Website

 Before publishing the website, you'll need to create and add the following images to the `images/` directory: